-I’m very excited to announce today a new solution called, VMware Identity Manage, a unique identity as a service (IDaaS) solution for the mobile-cloud.
+I’m very excited to announce today a new solution called, VMware Identity Manager, a unique identity as a service (IDaaS) solution for the mobile-cloud.

 The Identity Management market is heating up again as Enterprises make the gradual shift toward cloud-first strategies to transform IT operations.
 On the surface, the reasons are obvious.
 Any employee of a company larger than about 20 people feels the pain of trying to get work done when they aren’t sitting in front of a domain joined computer in the office, and even then, the occasional need to access an HR app, and likely a CRM app still requires yet another password.